-The bolt carrier group, or “BCG”, is the workhorse of the AR-15.
+Among the different AR-15 accessories, the bolt carrier group, or “BCG”, is considered the workhorse of the AR-15.
 It is complex and full of moving parts – enduring extreme temperatures and pressures while reliably cycling round after round.

 The goal of this article is to tell you what features and characteristics you should look for in a BCG, including a breakdown of the many coating types available.

-What to Look for in a Bolt Carrier Group
+What to Look for in Picking the Best AR15 Bolt Carrier Group

 You will sometimes see both AR-15 and M16 varieties of BCG’s, also known as “semi auto” and “full auto” varieties.